State Licensure

 Georgia: A music therapy license was established in 2012.
 Music therapists are required to be licensed in the state of Georgia.
 Visit the Georgia Secretary of State’s website for more information and an application.
 Contact info@cbmt.org to have verification of your MT-BC certification electronically sent to the Georgia Professional Licensing Board.

 Illinois: A music therapy license was established in 2022.
 On Friday, May 27, 2022, Governor J. B. Pritzker signed into law SB 2243.
 This bill establishes a music therapy license within the Department of Financial and Professional Regulation and a Music Therapy Advisory Board to assist the Department in matters concerning the license.
-Application procedures for licensure are currently being developed and will be posted when complete.
+Procedures for applying for licensure are available on their website.

 Iowa: Music therapy title protection was established in 2021.
 On May 20, 2021, Governor Kim Reynolds of Iowa signed into law HF 285, legislation that established title protection for music therapists.
 Individuals may not refer to themselves as a music therapist, a board-certified music therapist, or an MT-BC without holding the MT-BC credential.